opentoonz/opentoonz_docs/source/working_in_xsheet.rst

 Creating a Soundtrack
 ---------------------
 Audio clips can be loaded and edited in order to create a soundtrack for the scene; natively supported file formats are non-compressed ``WAV`` and ``AIFF``  files at 8 and 16 bit.
-If FFmpeg is installed and configured in Preferences  →  Import/Export dialog, ``MP3`` audio files can be loaded too.
+If FFmpeg is installed and configured in Preferences...  →  Import/Export dialog section, ``MP3`` audio files can be loaded too.
 There is no limit to the number of audio clips that can be loaded in a scene.

 To load an audio clip you can use the Browser room; if an audio clip is imported, it is saved in the *+extras* folder (see  :ref:`Using the File Browser <using_the_file_browser>`  ).
 Loaded audio clips are also stored in the Audio folder of the Scene Cast.